Katia Major - VETS Partnership, Program Manager | Veterinarians Without Borders

 Katia Major

-Katia Major is the VETS Partnership, Program Manager for Veterinarians Without Borders North America/Vétérinaires Sans Frontières Amérique du Nord.
+Katia Major is the VETS Partnership, Senior Program Manager for Veterinarians Without Borders North America/Vétérinaires Sans Frontières Amérique du Nord.

 Headshot of Katia Major